Most people lose the battle before they ever start.

 6. Script Your Environment

 Your surroundings either support you or sabotage you.
-Eliminate friction: turn off notifications, clear your workspace, build systems that force forward motion.
+Eliminate friction: turn off notifications, clear your workspace, and build systems that force forward motion.
 Inner resistance can’t survive in a high-leverage environment.

 7. Train Discomfort Daily